Hulme Community Garden Centre is a unique community led inner-city horticultural project.

 If you’re interested in getting involved, you’ll need to come in for a short induction first.
-These take place every Thursday at 1.30pm, or on Saturdays and Sundays after midday.
+These take place every Thursday at 1.30pm or self guided on Sundays at 11:30am.

 Marrow Barrows – Tuesdays 1.30-3pm and Fridays 10.30am-12noon, £3 per person